 "Forget about all this dating.
 It just makes no sense, man.
 You are barely home, and when you are, you waste your time on stupid chit-chat.
 Evidently, we need to get you laid.
 Let me get you online, and once you get the hang of it, you can catalogue pick your way to some hot... " this was the essence of Samir's heartfelt recommendation.
 He was himself an avid user of a number of sites, including some serving ethnic communities.
 He chuckled that in certain cities he was Italian, in other he was Jewish.
 His name changed with his profile, his habits and his preferences changed with the girl he was meeting, while his objective remained steadfastly predatory.

 He made a profile on one of the larger sites and taciturnly showed it to Samir, who immediately used the consulting method to analyze and deconstruct its major shortcomings.

-Samir made sure that he would take a number of photos that showcased both his chiseled features, strong, thick hair, as well as a number of different, expensive business outfits.
+Samir made sure he would take a number of photos showcasing both his chiseled features, strong, thick hair, as well as a number of different, expensive business outfits.
 As the final touch, Samir took a photo of him and his ex-girlfriend and cropped out her face.
-The picture posted was to showcase that he was, at some undefined time in the past, desirable to a woman whose tanned skin and a blonde main suggested both attractiveness and selectiveness.
+The picture posted was to showcase he was, at some undefined time in the past, desirable to a woman whose tanned skin and a blonde main suggested both attractiveness and selectiveness.

 Finally, his profile was adjusted to be insistent on his busy schedule... the peripatetic consultant, the wandering poet... so on and so on.
 His ubiquitous absence was a crucial part, according to his brash swami, it was what would offer his character that lightness of being (as he later redefined), a Kunderan paradox of erotic nonexistence.